Yogesh-rana-2301/EventHive/README.md

 - 🎭 **Complete Event Lifecycle** - From discovery to after-event connections, we keep communities engaged
 - 🏛️ **Community-Driven** - Users create, share, and discover events together with verified organizer system
 - 🎫 **Integrated Experience** - Seamless ticketing with UPI integration and instant event access
+- 🔐 **Production-Ready Backend** - Powered by Supabase with real-time capabilities

 ---

 ## 🎯 Core Features

 ### 📍 Smart Event Discovery & Management

 - **Interactive Map Interface** - Click, explore, and discover events in your area with location-based suggestions
 - **Advanced Search & Filters** - Find events by category, date, price, distance, and popularity
 - **Community Publishing** - Anyone can create and share events with rich media support